cmugpi/cmugpi.github.io/topics/readings/week-6/index.md

 - [Jobs, Man Pages, & Links]

-## Lab
+## Review

-The lab for this week will draw upon the readings of the previous week.
-In particular, you may want to refer back to these:

-- [Globbing & Ranges]
+Next week is the midterm!
+It will cover everything up to and including this week.

+There is no lab for this week.
+To help you practice the topics you learned today, here's a short review:

-- [Regular Expressions]
+- [Midterm Review]

 [Jobs, Man Pages, & Links]: {{ "/topics/terminal-usage/jobs-man-links/" | prepend: site.baseurl }}
 [Globbing & Ranges]:        {{ "/topics/bash/globbing-ranges/"          | prepend: site.baseurl }}
 [Regular Expressions]:      {{ "/topics/bash/regular-expressions/"      | prepend: site.baseurl }}
+[Midterm Review]:            midterm-review.pdf